-Most of the windows are double glazed and have aluminum frames with a thermal break.
-The glass-to-frame seals are in fair condition.
-The operable window weather seals are in fair condition, showing some evidence of excessive wear.
-Facility staff noted that the windows are approximately 20 to 30 years old on average, with damaged windows having been replaced as needed.
-Exterior doors have aluminum frames and are in fair condition with undamaged door seals.
-Degraded window and door seals increase drafts and outside air infiltration.
+Most windows are single paned and have wood frames, with glass-to-frame seals in fair condition.
+Operable window weather seals are also in fair condition.
+Exterior doors are wood-framed and are in fair condition with undamaged door seals.
+Degraded window and door seals in this case can lead to increased drafts and outside air infiltration.